 For used car dealerships, this is a crucial step to being the final destinationfor the purchase of the selected car.
 One of the best ways to accomplish this to utilize location-based marketing services, commonly referred to as geo-fencing.
 A geo-fence is a digital perimeter that is created based on GPS coordinates.
 This will help consumers within your area become aware that your used car dealership is within their proximity.
 Geo-fencing along with robust Ad Word campaigns will help to bring buyers to your dealership.
 Let’s assume you have a Chevrolet dealership, common search terms may include; “Buy Chevrolet cars,” “Buy Chevy cars,” “Chevrolet dealer,” “Authorized dealer for Chevrolet,” “Chevy authorized dealers,” “New Chevrolet cars,” and “Chevrolet showroom.”
 A typical consumer may complete upwards of 20 searches to find the dealership that meets their criteria.
 You want to make sure that your used car dealership is the one they see.

 Consumers are more prepared than ever to purchase cars on their terms.
 This includes doing research on the MSRP of a vehicle, spending some time on websites like Tru-Car, and crowdsourcing information on what other consumers paid for similar cars.
 Consumers often come to dealerships knowing precisely what they expect to pay for the car they have chosen.
-Many consumers consider negotiating for a car similar to a visit to a dentist and will typically do all they can to cut down on the stress that the process of negotiating often creates.
 With the availability of services like Tru-Car and the Best Price Program, consumers now have easy access to information that was once held by dealership sales reps.
-So, when deciding if they got a good deal, consumers now have an advantage when negotiating for a vehicle.
 Dealerships can combat this by offering special incentives, packaging popular add-ons into the price of the car instead of adding them on during the buying process, and in providing loyalty and rewards programs.
 One of our favorite rewards program companies is Nu-Car Consulting, a leader in used car dealership reward programs.

 As a used car dealership, it’s up to you to meet consumers at each of this pivotal points in the buyer’s journey to a new or like-new vehicle purchase.
 Some things to consider: